Labor force in the United States: Women

 Claudia Goldin and others, specifically point out that by the mid-1970s there was a period of revolution of women in the labor force brought on by different factors.
-Women more accurately planned for their future in the work force, choosing more applicable majors in college that prepared them to enter and compete in the labor market.
-In the United States, the labor force participation rate rose from approximately 59% in 1948 to 66% in 2005, with participation among women rising from 32% to 59% and participation among men declining from 87% to 73%.
+In the United States, the LFP rate rose from approximately 59% in 1948 to 66% in 2005, with participation among women rising from 32% to 59% and participation among men declining from 87% to 73%.

 A common theory in modern economics claims that the rise of women participating in the US labor force in the late 1960s was due to the introduction of a new contraceptive technology, birth control pills, and the adjustment of age of majority laws.
-The use of birth control gave women the flexibility of opting to invest and advance their career while maintaining a relationship.
-By having control over the timing of their fertility, they were not running a risk of thwarting their career choices.
+According to the University of Chicago Press Journal, there was a significant change in women's first marriage and education careers.
+Most women interviewees answered that the change was because of the pill.
+However, from 1980, married women were willing to work regardless of their husband's employment situation.
 However, only 40% of the population actually used the birth control pill.
-This implies that other factors may have contributed to women choosing to invest in advancing their careers.

 Another factor that may have contributed to the trend was the Equal Pay Act of 1963, which aimed at abolishing wage disparity based on sex.
 Such legislation diminished sexual discrimination and encouraged more women to enter the labor market by receiving fair remuneration to help raise children.

-In 1963, Equal Pay Act passed, the Civil Rights Act (1964), and Title IX (1972); these policies supported increasing women's LFP.
+The 1964 Civil Rights Act and Title IX in 1972 also increased women's LFP.
 The Equal Pay Act protects both men and women against discrimination on account of sex in the payments of wages.
-These policies also ensure that the labor market pays attention to and obey the regulation regard of sex term.
-Nevertheless, the big move was the pill's power (1960).
-Even though the FDA approved the medicine in 1960, the change happened later that year since every state needed to settle its regulations and restrictions.
-After the pill, women could extend their time for professional education and the age of first marriage.
-According to the University of Chicago Press Journal, there was a significant change in women's first marriage and education careers.
-More than a 20% increase for first-year law students, fewer than 30% of young women would like to marry before their 23rd birthday.
-Most women interviewees answered that the change was because of the pill.
-It was natural that men kept working regardless their pay was up or down and were not affected by their wives.
-However, women, especially young students, would be different.
-However, from 1980, married women were willing to work regardless of their husband's employment situation.